kaoh/javadoctoproperties/README.md

 This library generates a properties file from the Java source files' Javadocs.
 It is implemented as Doclet and to be used together with `javadoc`.

-This version is using the new `jdk.javadoc.doclet` API from JDK 9.
+This version is supporting Java 8 and also the the new `jdk.javadoc.doclet` API from JDK 9 depending on the used Java version.

 # Features